python-tap/tappy/docs/tappy.1.rst

 -------

-When installed from a Debian package, the tappy command can be ran against a specific python interpreter.
-Debian's current policy with respect python is to favor Python 3.
+When installed from a Debian package, the tappy command can be run against a specific python interpreter.
+Debian's current policy with respect to Python is to favor Python 3.
 Thus, if you install the :file:`python3-tappy` package, :program:`tappy` will run with Python 3.
-You can use the :manpage:`update-alternatives(1)` command to change that behaviour and favor the version running against the Python 2.
+You can use the :manpage:`update-alternatives(1)` command to change that behaviour and favor the version running against Python 2.

-Alternatively you can select the interpreter, by explicitly choosing either of the :program:`python-tappy` and :program:`python3-tappy` command.
+Alternatively you can select the interpreter, by explicitly choosing either of the :program:`python-tappy` and :program:`python3-tappy` commands.

 :manpage:`tappy(1)`, :manpage:`python-tappy(1)`, :manpage:`python3-tappy(1)`